I typically don’t write single product posts but when I find something I really love and use, I like to share.

-I spoke to Andy Biggs, with whom I am now friends, and he sent the new Kiboko for me to try for a recent trip to Kenya (I was leaving before the official launch).
+I spoke to Andy Biggs, with whom I am now friends, and he sent me the new Kibokos for a recent trip to Kenya (I was leaving before the official launch).
 Because of weight limits in-country, I brought just a few lenses for portraits, landscapes, interiors, and wildlife.
 I borrowed the Canon EF 200-400mm f/4L IS USM lens with Internal 1.4 Extender—the gargantuan 8lb lens you see in my profile photo.
-That went in the right side compartment.
+That filled the righthand compartment.

 On the flip side, I packed 2 camera bodies a Canon 5D Mark 3 and 4, a 24-105mm f/4 for portraits etc., the 16 – 35 mm f2.8 for interiors and landscapes, and my 50mm f 1/8 as well as basic accouterments such as lens cleaners, memory cards, batteries, 2TB external hard drive and the like.
 It all worked perfectly.
 (BTW – the Kiboko 22L is one of the items on my Essential Gifts for Travel and Travel Photography lovers post.)

 According to the stats on the B & H website, the bag holds “2 DSLR’s and 6 lenses.
 Also holds 2 DSLR’s and up to an attached 300mm f2.8 lens, unattached up to 500mm f4 lens.”